mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 ```

 It's a little silly on this demo because my files are tiny anyway, but you can still see that the second snapshot is substantially smaller than the first because it contains only the changes since the `2022-07-05` snapshot.

+The test isn't complete until I actually restore the original data from the backup, so let's try creating a new dataset using the incremental backup:

 ```bash
 # Recover from full backup.